burnttomato/BSE_Template_Portfolio/README.md

-To edit your portfolio, please go over to the gh_pages branch!
+To read my portfolio, check out the index page in branches!